-In this paper, we address the problem of finding the pre-image of a feature vector in the feature space induced by a kernel.
+Abstract-In this paper, we address the problem of finding the pre-image of a feature vector in the feature space induced by a kernel.
 This is of central importance in some kernel applications, such as on using kernel principal component analysis (PCA) for image denoising.
-Unlike the traditional method in (Mika et al., 1998) which relies on nonlinear optimization, our proposed method directly finds the location of the pre-image based on distance constraints in the feature space.
-It is non-iterative, involves only linear algebra and does not suffer from numerical instability or local minimum problems.
-Performance of this method is evaluated on performing kernel PCA and kernel clustering on the USPS data set.
+Unlike the traditional method in [1] which relies on nonlinear optimization, our proposed method directly finds the location of the pre-image based on distance constraints in the feature space.
+It is noniterative, involves only linear algebra and does not suffer from numerical instability or local minimum problems.
+Evaluations on performing kernel PCA and kernel clustering on the USPS data set show much improved performance.